ansible/lightbulb/README.md

 To support these objectives, the project provides a lab provisioner tool for creating an environment to present and work with lightbulb content.

-**NOTE:** Lightbulb "v2" is currenly a work in progress and still has not met all of its intended goals.

 ### What's Provided

 The Ansible Lightbulb project has been designed to be used as a toolkit and best practices reference for Ansible presentations ranging from demos thru self-paced learning thru hands-on workshops.
 Here you will find: